 Obviously treatment is easiest at this stage, which is also when we might not even be aware there is any issue.

 You’ll often notice their feet when infection is present because of ulceration, swelling, or inflammation.
 The first few times I dealt with bumblefoot I excised the bumble (black scab) with a scalpel to remove the core.
 I would now advise against doing any cutting as there are tendons and structures in the foot that can be damaged.
-I’ve opted for a less intrusive and painful method: I soak the affected foot in water as hot as they will tolerate and Epsom salt to soften the scab; then, wearing gloves, pick it off using my fingernail.
+I’ve opted for a less intrusive and painful method: I soak the affected foot in water as hot as they will tolerate and Epsom salt to soften the scab; then, wearing gloves, pick the lesion out using my fingernail.
 The results vary: sometimes just the surface scab comes off, other times it includes a carrot-like hard core or even cheesy strands of pus.

 Bandage by placing a small square of gauze over the footpad and wrapping with vetrap, so that the foot stays clean and dry.
 I live on the west coast of Canada where it rains eight months of the year.
 I found that by using thin strips of duct tape over the vetrap their feet didn’t get muddy.
 Keep repeating as necessary (e.g. two or three times per week until the inflammation has subsided and the foot appears normal).

 If the infection is severe you may have to isolate your bird in a dog crate to encourage healing and limit use of their feet.
 If it has spread to the bone or other tissues consult a veterinarian about the appropriate use of antibiotics.